DeviationTX/deviation-manual/source/ch_model.rst

 .. macro:: floatimg images/|target|/ch_model/binding.png

 **Bind/Re-Init**:  Depending on the protocol and Fixed-ID setting, the transmitter may bind with the model on start-up, or may need to be manually bound once.
-See section 9 Protocols for more on specific protocols.
+See :ref:`protocols` for more on specific protocols.
 If the protocol does not support binding, the button will show ‘Re-Init’, which can be used to switch protocols without power-cycling the transmitter.

 .. macro:: floatimg images/|target|/ch_model/fixed_id.png